 One might wonder what the public reaction would have been had Nixon on August 15 delivered an announcement calling for bold action to fight inflation—with a specific program for outlawing the Democratic Party for ninety days, with a Phase 2 to follow as deemed necessary.
 Would the public fall in line so quickly if Nixon embarked on such a bold approach?
 Perhaps Nixon's freeze is not so obviously unrelated to alleviating inflation as outlawing the Democratic Party would be—but economists who comprehend the real cause of inflation know that wage-price controls are no more effective as a cure.
 The real source of inflation is the government itself, with its control over money.
 Inflation results from monetary expansion, pursued by the Federal Reserve Board in issuing new, unbacked dollars into the economy.
 Professor Sennholz' article in this issue explains the inflationary effects of such "fiat" money.
 As Mises has stated, "Inflation is the fiscal complement of statism and arbitrary government…a cog in the complex of policies and institutions which gradually lead towards totalitarianism."
 THEORY OF MONEY AND CREDIT 428 (1953)

-Those who value freedom should recognise the totalitarian implications of Nixon's New Economic Program.
+Those who value freedom should recognize the totalitarian implications of Nixon's New Economic Program.
 In a recent attack on Galbraith's advocacy of wage-price controls, Paul McCracken, chairman of the Council of Economic Advisers, wrote that "General price and wage control would be a serious threat to individual freedom.
-It is amazing that the press, so jealous of its own freedom, does not recognise the implications of having literally everyone in the country controlled by a government agency."
+It is amazing that the press, so jealous of its own freedom, does not recognize the implications of having literally everyone in the country controlled by a government agency."
 LOS ANGELES TIMES August 8, 1971.
 Standard economic and history texts point out the use in Nazi Germany of wage and price controls to implement the fascist economic policy of national socialism.
 In contrast to the Russian Marxist doctrine of government ownership of the means of production, the fascist approach was to allow the means of production to remain nominally under private ownership-while the government directed businessmen as to what they could produce, and at what price.
 As described in Neumann's text, EUROPEAN AND COMPARATIVE GOVERNMENT (1951), "The outward forms of private property and capitalism were preserved, but they were mere trappings behind which abode the naked and unrestrained control of the state.…" (p.
 371) In this light, Nixon's New Economic Policy may accurately be described as incorporating a fundamental tenet of the fascist economic program.

 The public silence—or worse the cheers—since Nixon's executive order was announced is appalling.
 Where were the voices of the politicians who profess a belief in the free enterprise system?
 Is it that they ran out of steam and had nothing left to respond after their hard fight for government aid to Lockheed and for development of the SST?
 How is it, for example, that such a self-professed supporter of the free market as Ronald Reagan can endorse Nixon's new economic policy?